TrainWeb.org Facebook Page

 Map: Ca 32 C 4, Ho 2 C 5 Topographic Maps

-This is the same view as the prior after decades of tree growth and abandonment have crumbled the turnpike.
+This is the much the same view as the prior after decades of tree growth and abandonment have crumbled the turnpike.
 Stagecoaches continued west onto the Hagerstown & Boonsboro Turnpike then the Cumberland Turnpike to connect to the National Road at Cumberland, Maryland.
 The National Road was the first improved road paid for by the US Federal Government.

 A National Road to the west was promoted by Congress in 1806 while Thomas Jefferson was President.
 Construction did not begin until 1815, and it was not until the 1850s that the road reached St. Louis.